cledic/YARM-Weather-Station/README.md

 Then you need to run the "**serial_tst.py**" script.
 This script read from the serial interface the JSON string received and save a file.
 It print out the received JSON string.

 Last but not least you need to run the "**YARM_Station.py**" script.
 This script use python game to access the Acqua frame buffer and to make string and icons look better!
+[See here] (https://www.youtube.com/watch?v=HbdsCkS3KM4) for the result!